KartikVhonale/smilebird_wordpress/wp-content/plugins/getgenie/readme.txt

 ### 🎯 TIME TO GET STARTED WITH GETGENIE AI
 <iframe width="560" height="315" src="https://www.youtube.com/embed/bVoiXJOKBIQ?si=airwjFr4Gtztophf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 GetGenie Ai SEO Plugin writing tool utilizes the API from [OpenAI](https://beta.openai.com/) along with advanced artificial intelligence algorithms.
-As a result, GetGenie Ai one-click blog generator not only creates SEO content automatically but also optimizes it to rank well on search engines.
+As a result GetGenie Ai not only creates SEO content automatically but also optimizes it to rank well on search engines.

 The best part is you can [claim free credits](https://getgenie.ai/docs/getting-started/license-settings/) for using GetGenie Ai content writer to generate free SEO-optimized content.